F41zK4r1m/HackTheBox/PC.md

 ## Enumeration:

-I began the enumeration with the quick Rsutscan on the target machine but I only got 2 ports open, 22 & 50051:
+I began the enumeration by performing a quick Rustscan on the target machine.
+However, I found only two open ports, 22 and 50051:

 ```bash
 sudo rustscan -a 10.10.11.214 -- -sC -sV -vv -oN pc_nmap